-For administrator information about MPI for use with Vorpal, see LinuxAdvancedMPI.
+For administrator information about MPI for use with Vorpal, see Running Vorpal from a Queueing System.

 Running Vorpal with mpiexec

 In order to run Vorpal in parallel via the command line, you must first add the <VORPAL_BIN_DIR> to your PATH, as noted in the running-vorpal-from-the-command-line-command-line-options section.